Ed Bolden

-Edward Bolden (January 17, 1881 in Concordville, Pennsylvania – September 27, 1950 in Darby, Pennsylvania) was an American baseball executive and owner in the Negro leagues.
+Edward Bolden (January 17, 1881 – September 27, 1950) was an American professional baseball executive and owner in the Negro leagues.

 Early career

 Bolden's first occupation in baseball was as a volunteer scorekeeper for a team out of Darby, Pennsylvania, under 19 year-old manager, Austin Thompson.
 Bolden was 28.

 Thompson went on to organize the Hilldale Club out of Darby in the spring of 1910.
 At the time, Darby was a major African American hub of nearly 6,300.
 The team played other amateur clubs in the Philadelphia area.
-Meanwhile, Bolden continued to hold jobs as a domestic servant and later as a clerk at the Philadelphia post office.
+Meanwhile, Bolden continued to hold jobs as a domestic servant and later as a clerk at the Philadelphia post office.He is listed in the 1940 Census as residing at 300 Marks Avenue in Darby, Occupation listed as a Postal Clerk.

 Hilldale Club

 After Thompson established the Hilldale Club, Bolden took over as owner and head of the team.
 Bolden transformed the team's status from amateur to professional.
 This aided the team in taking off financially, as the team attracted high levels of talent and scheduled games against skilled opponents.
 When it came to recruiting players, he would either go out and look for specific types or levels of talent, or place advertisements in local newspapers regarding open tryouts.

 Thompson became known as a strict owner and manager, as he demanded a certain set of rules for not only his players but also the fans of the ball club.

 He promoted what became known as "clean ball," simply advocating courteous behavior.
 Bolden always had the fans in mind and constantly prided himself in constructing new marketing techniques to promote his team.
 Darby Field (Hilldale Park) was conveniently located in terms of the team's fan base, but to even further more promote the team's success; Bolden organized a deal with a local streetcar company, requesting a line directly to the park on game days.
 He also rented out the ball park and sold advertising that scattered throughout the confines of the stadium.

 1916 proved to be a standout year for the Hilldale Club.
 Some of the changes that Bolden put into effect were practices twice a week, pre-game workouts, and a ban on alcohol.
 Changes not only affected players, but a new grandstand was added to the stadium, new uniforms were ordered, and a general admission fee of twenty cents was implemented.